lainsce/palaura/README.md

 ## Miscellanea

-Uses the Oxford API for definitions & lookups.
+Uses the Oxford API for definitions and lookups.